SaboGamesYT/aoi.handler/README.md

 <p>
-  aoi.js-handler is a package built for aoi.js to make it easy for users to load their command, events, custom functions and statuses.
+  aoi.handler is a package built for aoi.js to make it easy for users to load their command, events, custom functions and statuses.
 </p>
 <h2 align="center"><strong>Installation</strong></h2>